nfisher/cljbuck/README.md

 ## Sample Project Structure

 - WORKSPACE - used to mark the root of the project.
-- BUILD - sprinkled where desired in a project to specify build targets.
+- CLJ - sprinkled where desired in a project to specify build targets.

 ### Simple Project Structure